Wood vs Composite Decking

 Capped composite boards come with an exterior plastic coating, which makes the boards highly resistant against fading and staining.
 The boards are easy to wipe clean and keep their colour when exposed to the environment.

 Uncapped composite boards tend to be cheaper, but they do not come with the same guaranteed protection against staining and colour fading.
-This means that in the first couple of months the
+This means that in the first couple of months the composite boards may fade a small amount.

 Hollow vs solid